Mowje/node-hpka/README.md

 The returned `client` object have the following method(s) :

 * clear() : the clear the internal KeyRing object.
 This method MUST be called when you finish using the `client` object.
-* request(options, body, callback), send an authenticated HTTP request :
+* request(options, [body], callback, [errorHandler]), send an authenticated HTTP request :
 	* options : the [HTTP](http://nodejs.org/api/http.html)/[HTTPS](http://nodejs.org/api/https.html) options object.
 Note that if you want to use https, you must set `options.protocol = 'https'`; otherwise, http is used
-	* body : body of the request
+	* body : body of the request.
+Optional.
+Either a buffer or a string
 	* callback : method that will be called once the request is sent.
 The callback will have the [response](http://nodejs.org/api/http.html#http_http_incomingmessage) object as unique parameter
+	* errorHandler : optional error handler function
-* registerUser(options, callback), register the user on the server :
+* registerUser(options, callback, [errorHandler]), register the user on the server :
 	* options : the [HTTP](http://nodejs.org/api/http.html)/[HTTPS](http://nodejs.org/api/https.html) options object.
 Note that if you want to use https, you must set `options.protocol = 'https'`; otherwise, http is used
 	* callback : method that will be called once the request is sent.
 The callback will have the [response](http://nodejs.org/api/http.html#http_http_incomingmessage) object as unique parameter
+	* errorHandler : optional error handler function
-* deleteUser(options, callback), delete the user's account :
+* deleteUser(options, callback, [errorHandler]), delete the user's account :
 	* options : the [HTTP](http://nodejs.org/api/http.html)/[HTTPS](http://nodejs.org/api/https.html) options object.
 Note that if you want to use https, you must set `options.protocol = 'https'`; otherwise, http is used
 	* callback : method that will be called once the request is sent.
 The callback will have the [response](http://nodejs.org/api/http.html#http_http_incomingmessage) object as unique parameter
+	* errorHandler : optional error handler function
-* rotateKeys(options, newKeyPath, callback), key rotation request (ie, key change/swap) :
+* rotateKeys(options, newKeyPath, callback, errorHandler), key rotation request (ie, key change/swap) :
 	* options : the [HTTP](http://nodejs.org/api/http.html)/[HTTPS](http://nodejs.org/api/https.html) options object.
 Note that if you want to use https, you must set `options.protocol = 'https'`; otherwise, http is used
 	* newKeyPath : path where the new key file is stored.
 That file could either be created with `hpka.createClientKey()` or [cryptopp.KeyRing](https://github.com/Mowje/node-cryptopp#keyring).
 	* callback : method that will be called once the request is sent.
 The callback will have the [response](http://nodejs.org/api/http.html#http_http_incomingmessage) object as unique parameter
+	* errorHandler : optional error handler function
 * setHttpMod(httpRef), set the http module you want to use :
 	* httpRef : the http module you want to use, overriding the [default one](http://nodejs.org/api/http.html).
 To go back to the default module, call the method again with no parameter.
 Example use case : using HPKA with Tor, as explained below.
 * setHttpsMod(httpsRef), set the https module you want to use :